GeotrekCE/Geotrek-admin/docs/import-data/development.rst

         * ``area_type`` to specify the restricted area type for imported objects
         * See the `geotrek/zoning/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/zoning/parsers.py/>`_  file for details about parsers

-        the parsed objects will be those that intersect the ``settings.SPATIAL_EXTENT`` bounding box.

     .. md-tab-item:: Signage

-        To import signage from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+        To import signage from OpenStreetMap, define a subclass of ``geotrek.tourism.parsers.OpenStreetMapSignageParser`` in your ``var/conf/parsers.py`` file with the following content:

         ::

-            from geotrek.signage.parsers import OpenStreetMapSignageParser

             class DirectionalParser(OpenStreetMapSignageParser):
                 provider = "OpenStreetMap"